Health Psychologist Career (Salary + Duties + Interviews)

 Companies That Hire Health Psychologists

 Where do health psychologists work?
-Well, it’s no secret that health psychologists work at health care facilities, including clinics and hospitals.
+Well, it’s no secret that health psychologists work at healthcare facilities, clinics, and hospitals.
 Health psychologists may also work with insurance companies to elevate healthcare and provide the best coverage.
 But you may also find yourself looking at openings for health psychologists in:

 • Government agencies